 Marine Semester Field Sites

-In November and December, BUMP students take lab-based courses, such as Marine Genomics or Marine Geographic Information Systems (GIS) or can choose to head to Belize.
+In November and December, BUMP students take lab-based courses on campus, or can choose to head to Belize.
 This small English-speaking nation on the Caribbean coast of Central America is a stable democracy that has done an exemplary job of conserving its natural resources (e.g., the world’s only park specifically designed to protect jaguars) and historical legacy (e.g., the extensive Mayan ruins).
-In Belize, Marine Program students spend 10-14 days snorkeling along the world’s second longest barrier reef, where they conduct their own research on a range of topics, such as the behavior of reef fishes, the regeneration of a damaged coral reef, or the diversity of marine invertebrates living on the submerged roots of mangrove trees.
+In Belize, Marine Program students spend 12 days snorkeling along the world’s second longest barrier reef, where they conduct their own research on a range of topics, such as the reef fishes, seagrass meadows, the regeneration of a damaged coral reef, or the diversity of marine invertebrates living on the submerged roots of mangrove trees.

 (BI546) Marine Megafaunal Ecology